slcs-jsc/jurassic/docs/manual/parallelization.md

 ## Summary

-JURASSIC does not implement a general hybrid MPI–OpenMP model across the entire code base.
-MPI parallelization is currently limited to the retrieval executables and is used solely for distributing independent retrieval tasks.
+JURASSIC does not implement a general hybrid MPI–OpenMP execution model across the full tool suite.
+MPI parallelization is limited to the retrieval executables and is used solely for distributing independent retrieval tasks.
 OpenMP provides shared-memory acceleration within a single process, and large-scale parallelism is typically achieved at